Osirium/EnableWinRM/README.md

 # EnableWinRM
-PowerShell sctript to enable WinRM on Windows servers for use with Osirium Task Automation.
+PowerShell script to enable WinRM on Windows servers for use with Osirium Task Automation.
 Requires PowerShell >v3.